Academic Alternatives through Distance Education

 Distance education opportunities

 For over 30 years, K-State has been offering courses and degree programs in new and innovative ways to students who are not geographically located near the Manhattan campus.
 Today, non-traditional students across the country want to complete their education, advance their careers, or change their profession.
-Distance Education provides students with the opportunity to pursue these goals without leaving a current job or family.
+Global Campus provides students with the opportunity to pursue these goals without leaving a current job or family.
 In order to succeed, it takes dedication, self-direction, and perseverance on the part of the student.
 Complete Global Campus course information online.

 Intersession is conducted during three major breaks in the academic calendar: early January, late May, and early June and August.
 Students are encouraged to consult with their advisors to determine if a particular course will fulfill specific degree requirements.
 Contact 785-532-5575 or 1-800-432-8222 for more information and enrollment.